Types of Nursing Degrees

 The best online resource for prospective Nursing students is the Nursing Department site.
 It is imperative that Pre-Nursing students stay in touch with this website for the most recent information.

 Students who have not yet been accepted to the Nursing program are considered Pre-Nursing and should meet with their Program Advisor in Career Planning and Advising each semester.
 Find your Program Advisor on the Health Sciences advising website.

 Pre-Nursing students heading toward PPCC's program are required to attend a Nursing Information Session.
 These are offered throughout each semester.
 View the short version of the requirements for the PPCC Nursing program.

 RN to BSN Programs

 Many Colorado colleges and universities (as well as those in other states) not only have traditional Nursing programs, but also RN to BSN options.
 These programs enable students who are in or have graduated from AAS/Nursing degrees to complete a Bachelor of Science in Nursing.
 The Colorado Department of Regulatory Agencies has an excellent Board of Nursing: Education Resources page where you can find all of the Colorado approved options for not only BSN degrees but also for other AAS/Nursing degrees and NCLEX pass rates.
+The Colorado Department of Higher Education also maintains an RN-BSN Transfer Guide for Colorado Nursing Programs.
 Review the Typical BSN Gen Ed Requirements list to consider taking other courses that can apply to most BSN programs.

 Nursing programs are competitive entry and focus on GPA, especially in the science coursework.
 It is recommended that students explore all of their options and apply broadly.